 How It's Done

-After the processional, I'll move to the sides and rear of the congregation and continue the rest of the ceremony coverage from those locations.
-During some the most important ceremony moments like the ring exchange or the kiss, I may elect step down the aisle to within 50 feet of the altar, but I avoid it whenever possible.
+After the processional, I'll move to the sides and rear of the congregation and continue ceremony coverage from those locations.
+During the most important ceremony moments like the ring exchange or the kiss, I may step down the aisle to within 50 feet of the altar, but I avoid it whenever possible.

-I'll also avoid getting close to the altar except in situations where my view is completely blocked as can sometimes happen when the celebrants gather around to pray or light candles.
-In those cases I might try to move closer in the hopes of obtaining an unobstructed view.
+I'll also avoid getting close to the altar except in situations where my view is completely blocked.
+That can sometimes happen when the celebrants gather around to pray or light candles.
+In those cases I may move closer in the hopes of obtaining an unobstructed view.

 At the conclusion of the ceremony, after the kiss and during the recessional, I'll be positioned at the back of the aisle and photograph you both as you recess out of the ceremony location.